This post may contain affiliate links. For more information, read my disclosure policy.

 - 1 tablespoon Kosher salt

-- Put on a hot pad and dunk each ball into the water for 20 to 30 seconds.
+- Working in batches of 4-6 balls, dunk balls into the water for 20 to 30 seconds.

-- *NOTE* This is important not to overcrowd your air fryer otherwise the bites won’t cook evenly.
+- It is important not to overcrowd your air fryer otherwise the bites won’t cook evenly.

-- Cook at 350 degrees F for approximately 6 to 7 minutes or until nice and golden.
+- Cook at 350°F for approximately 5 to 7 minutes or until nice and golden.
+The later batches might take less time since the fryer is already hot.

 - When you are rolling the dough into balls, roll as best as you can.
 If they try to separate, tightened your roll but don’t “squish them”.
 Once in the air fryer they will be nice and in a ball shape.